Supun009/express-typescript-API/README.md

     *   [Docker Compose](https://docs.docker.com/compose/install/)

 2.  **Environment Variables:**
     Our `docker-compose.yml` is set up for development and includes a PostgreSQL database service.
-However, you need to add your JWT secret keys to the `docker-compose.yml` file for the application to work.

     Open the `docker-compose.yml` file and add the following environment variables to the `node-app` service: